carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 These builtins can be used to avoid relying on implementation-defined behavior of arithmetic on integers derived from pointers.
-Additionally, these builtins retain type information and, unlike bitwise arithmentic, they can perform semantic checking on the alignment value.
+Additionally, these builtins retain type information and, unlike bitwise arithmetic, they can perform semantic checking on the alignment value.

 **Syntax**: